-Implementation Status, Comprehensive Plan 2000 Draft: April 17, 2013 licy / Action commendations Time Frame Responsibility Implementation Status Gen eral 1 Prioritize among the following recommended policies and actions and establish a specific work program for implementation of this updated Comprehensive Plan.
+licy / Action commendations Time Frame Responsibility Implementation Status Gen 1 Prioritize among the following recommended policies and actions and establish a specific work program for implementation of this updated Comprehensive Plan.
 Immediate Town Council & Comprehensive Plan Advisory Committee (CPAC) CPAC typically reviewed annual work plans with the Town Council.
-Lan d Use ent develor ant nottorn of primari ly single family housing on larger lots is the expa verting large areas of the Town for current pattern of development. and its nonresidential tax base, be improvement of the Route 100 porion natural resource based usessure is likely to continue or increase. rom rural to a The developr ut there is po corridor has les are shrinkase. suburban.
-The character and the Exit 10 are tential for other limited begun to create a corking as the commun ter of the community is being altered by ea created opportunities for the Town to dinonresidential projects.
-Redevelopment mmunity center in this area.
+Lan d Use con the exp and histe verting large areas of the Town f current pattern of development. and its nonresidential tax base, b improvement of the Route 100 rom rural to The developr ut there is po corridor has es are shrinl suburban.
+The charac nent of the Exit 10 ar tential for other limited begun to create a cor ly single family housing on larger lots is ter of the community is being altered by ea created opportunities for the Town to d nonresidential projects.
+Redevelopment nmunity center in this area.
 The Town's ity becomes more subdivided and this 1 Continue development of the CommunityViz computer modeling as a tool for analyzing growth options and development patterns, and for engaging the public in an interactive planning process.
 Immediate Planning Department CommunityViz was used for the 2003 Residential Master Plan 1 Study (Woodville and Falmouth Center area), but not since then.
 2 Conduct a master planning process of Falmouth in three sections starting with the central master planned growth zone, to develop master plans for the ten residential districts using an interactive planning process involving residents of the districts and a cross section of citizens.
 The ten State goals set forth in the State Growth Management Program will be considered in the development of these master plans.
 Short-term Comprehensive Plan Advisory Committee A master plan was developed for the Woodville and Falmouth Center area (2003 Residential Master Plan 1).
 The recommendation for Resource Conservation Zoning Overlay District was then applied townwide in 2005.
 With exception of the 2005 Falmouth Corners Study, no further residential master plans were developed.
 3 Adopt a master plan as an addendum to this Comprehensive Plan for each residential district to guide development patterns and the future location of streets and intersections, public utilities, subdivisions, open space, trails, greenbelts, public facilities, and bicycle/pedestrian linkages.
 Mid-term Comprehensive Plan Advisory Committee Three master plans or studies have been prepared: one for the Woodville and Central Falmouth area in 2003, one for Falmouth Corners in 2005 and one for the Tidewater project in 2001-5.